-Alongside their daily walks, there are lots of other things you can introduce to help keep your pup stimulated.
+Alongside their daily walks, there are lots of other things you can introduce to help keep your pup stimulated and avoid puppy bites.
 Doing short training sessions is great for tiring them out and, of course, they are learning new skills along the way.
 Using treat dispensing toys can also be great for mental stimulation.

 A tired puppy is a less chewy puppy.
 Keep your dog stimulated to avoid biting out of boredom